MicrosoftDocs/learn/learn-pr/sports-machine-learning/use-mixed-reality-toolkit/includes/4-create-player-button.md

 ## Create the cube primitive

-The cube primitive will be a 3D object onto which you put a character's image, name, and PER score.
+The cube primitive will be a 3D object onto which you put a character's image, name, and player efficiency rating (PER) score.
 Then you make that cube interactive.

 To create the cube primitive, follow these steps: